sdalthaf/employeemanagement/README.md

 # employeemanagement

-Its basic Employee Management Portal using Spring Boot MVC . which have the following features:-
+Its a basic Employee Management Portal using Spring Boot MVC . which have the following features:-
 1. Employee Search and List
 2. Add new employee